hawaiimachinelearning/hawaiimachinelearning.github.io/competition.md

 *Week 5b, Friday May 4, 6:00 PM: Winner’s Presentations*
 * Description: Finalize the competition results and present prizes.
 Explain the choice for Best Kernel.
 Have winners present their solutions (3rd → 2nd → 1st).
-* Venue: iLab at UH Manoa
+* Venue: Presentatin Room at Manoa Innovation Center

 We may host a follow-up meetup for any participant interested in presenting their solution or kernel.